zpgallegos/zavant/docs/data-platform.md

 The state machine retains an acquisition error, still runs Glue so successfully landed revisions are not stranded, and then restores the acquisition failure as the execution's final status.
-Glue failures remain retriable because incomplete revisions never enter its completed-projection registry.
+Glue failures remain retriable because incomplete revisions never reach the `games` table that serves as the projection completion marker.

 ## Daily acquisition